Skip to main content

 • Other symptoms of dry eyes include redness, tearing, and a feeling of something being “stuck” in the eye.

-Dry eye syndrome — or dry eye — is one of the most common eye conditions across the world.
+Dry eye disease — or dry eye — is one of the most common eye conditions across the world.
 Dry eye develops when there’s a breakdown in the tear film covering the cornea (the clear front part of the eye).
 The tear film creates a protective barrier for the eye.
-When the tear layer becomes unstable, it not only causes eye irritation, but it can also lead to vision changes like blurry vision.
+An unstable tear layer can be uncomfortable and affect your vision.

 As light enters the eye, it passes through the cornea.
-The cornea bends the light and focuses it onto the retina.
-The retina passes light signals to the brain so that you can interpret light signals as images.
+The cornea bends and focuses light, which allows your brain to interpret light as images.

 What are symptoms of dry eyes?

-Symptoms of dry eye vary from person to person but include:
+Symptoms of dry eye vary from person to person, but they include:

 • Eye irritation